About the conference

 - promoting an on-going forum

-- producing other relevant publications
+- producing other relevant publications (in process)

 1. Child Poverty – Keynote: Professor Jonathon Boston, Victoria University of Wellington co-author of the report on Child Poverty, 2012